jasongrimes/fretboardfoundation/_chapters/020-chords/090-chords-by-name.md

 - F: Bb

 Natural keys other than C and F:
-1. Find the key in the order of sharps.
+1. Find the key in the order of sharps: F C G D A E B
 2. Find the 2nd note to the left.
 3. All notes in the order of sharps *up to the second note to the left* are sharp.